String Theory

 Level: Doctoral (Spring).

-Goal: Introduce the basic notions of string theory, together with an introduction to selected advanced research topics.
+Goal: Introduce the basic notions of string theory.

 Syllabus: